DAOmasons/RuleBook/about/voting.md

 ### Project Voting Power

-For the 40% apportioned to projects, each project was given a base amount of Warp for having received a grant, plus an amount based on the funding they received across all ships and portion of milestones they completed.
+For the 40% apportioned to projects, each project was given a base amount of WARP for having received a grant, plus an amount based on the funding they received across all ships and portion of milestones they completed.

 ### Ships and Judges